TheRealMarcusChiu/personal-website-2/content/math/_index.md

 # 🧠 Math

-This is where I nerd out on numbers & logic - whether it’s powering a model, solving a puzzle, or just messing with numbers for fun.
+This is where I nerd out on numbers & logic - just messing around and finding order in chaos.
-It’s the order behind the chaos.